LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/attributes.md

 Toggle the mode of the unread_indicator_bubble_enable.
 If disabled, scroll to bottom button scrolls to bottom although we can have new messages and don't show the badge at all nor "new message preview."

-Note: Regardless of unread_indicator_bubble_enable value, the conversation screen will always scrolls to the last position where the user left off.
+Note: Regardless of unread_indicator_bubble_enable value, the conversation screen will always scroll to the last position where the user left off.

 * **Type:** bool
 * **Default value:** true